terraform-docs/terraform-docs/docs/user-guide/configuration/header-from.md

 Since `v0.10.0`

-Relative path to a file to extract header for the generated output from.
+Relative path to a file or external source (http, https, s3) to extract header for the generated output from.
 Supported file formats are `.adoc`, `.md`, `.tf`, and `.txt`.

 {{< alert type="info" >}}